Skip to main content

 Application Requirements: A two-minute video describing your passion

-The Live Más Scholarship selects winners a little differently than the traditional scholarship award winners.
+The Live Más Scholarship selects winners a little differently from the traditional scholarship competitions.
 The Taco Bell Foundation is less concerned with academic and athletic excellence and more interested in finding passionate students who blaze their own paths, pursue their dreams, and inspire others.
 Students who have already been awarded a Live Más Scholarship can apply for a renewal.

 3. Too Cool to Pay for School